SnoringCatGames/surfacer/docs/platform_ai.md

 -   We will define the movement trajectory as a combination of two independent components: a "vertical step" and a "horizontal step".
 The vertical step is based primarily on on the jump duration calculated above.
 -   Calculate the horizontal step that would reach the destination displacement over the given duration.
 -   Check for any unexpected collisions along the trajectory represented by the vertical and horizontal steps.
-    -   If there is an intermediate surface that the player would collide with, we need to try adjusting the jump trajectory to go around either side of the colliding surface.
+    -   If there is an intermediate surface that the character would collide with, we need to try adjusting the jump trajectory to go around either side of the colliding surface.
         -   We call these points that movement must go through in order to avoid collisions, "waypoints".
         -   Recursively check whether the jump is valid to and from either side of the colliding surface.
         -   If we can't reach the destination when moving around the colliding surface, then try backtracking and consider whether a higher jump height from the start would get us there.